circleci/circleci-docs/jekyll/_cci2/oss.md

 take care not to liberate sensitive information.

-- If your repository is public, your CircleCI project and its build logs is also public.
+- If your repository is public, your CircleCI project and its build logs are also public.
 Pay attention to the information you choose to print.
 - While environment variables set in the CircleCI application are hidden from the public, these variables will be shared in [forked PRs](#pass-secrets-to-builds-from-forked-pull-requests)